 Failing a convention, almost the only possible means of international action would be the adoption by the General Conference of a recommendation inviting the governments of Member States to use their legislative or administrative powers to impose a special tourist tax in their respective countries, and to use part of the proceeds for the establishment and operation of an international fund controlled by Unesco.
-The establishment of this fund and the solution of the problems affecting its composition, powers and control would in that case be Unesco's responsibility.
+The establishment of this fund and the solution of the problems affecting its composition, powers and control would in that case be .Unesco's responsibility.
+CL/452 Annex I - page 12 December 1950

-It is obvious that this procedure would be more complicated than the other, that it would suffer from the weaknesses inherent in mere recommendations, especially in this field, and that it might lead to deadlock.
+It is obvious that this precedure would be more complicated than the other, that it would suffer from the weaknesses inherent in mere recommendations, especially in this field, and that it might lead to deadlock.
 It is therefore desirable that governments should express their views in this connexion as clearly as possible.